Providing Divorce Mediation Services Throughout California

 How to Avoid Alimony in 2025

-Alimony and spousal support are synonymous.
-Alimony or spousal support is a financial agreement in which the ex-spouse pays financial support to the other spouse after a divorce.
+Alimony (also known as spousal support) is a financial agreement in which the ex-spouse pays financial support to the other spouse after a

 Generally, spousal support is paid monthly with additional payments for irregular income like bonuses or overtime.